Iamhere323/Rough-Draft-/README.md

                               a business looking to rent multiple vehicle a businesses looking to list vehicles for personal use

-Elaboration =
+Elaboration = classes : Travelers, cars, business,

-## programmers, business, investors,